ssp5361/Mini-Astro-workshop/Day-13/README.md

   * Learning BILBY:
     * Refer to the Day 6 lecture and resources ('Part 2: Introduction to GW parameter estimation')
-    * An introduction to Bayesian inference in gravitational-wave astronomy (Thrane and Talbot, 2018): https://arxiv.org/abs/1809.02293
+    * Introduction to Bayesian inference in GW astronomy (Thrane and Talbot, 2018): https://arxiv.org/abs/1809.02293

 * For further queries, please send me an email at sumedhabiswas@hotmail.com or reach out via Twitter (@sumedha__biswas).